paleg/libadclient/README.md

 ### Active Directory binding

+* boolean `adConnParams.use_tls` can be used to enable TLS over 'ldap' protocol (normally served on port 389):
+    + you must configure your `ldap.conf` properly for client to be able to validate your server's certificate.
+Check `man ldap.conf` for details.
+    + `TLS_REQCERT allow` can be used in `ldap.conf` to ignore server's certificate check.
 * boolean `adConnParams.secured` and `adConnParams.use_gssapi` chooses login authentication mode:
     + `SASL DIGEST-MD5` auth (default).
 It requires properly configured DNS (both direct and reverse) and SPN records (see [issue 1](https://github.com/paleg/libadclient/issues/1#issuecomment-131693081) for details).
         * `adConnParams.secured = true`